vampics/baseTemp/README.md

 Attributes from parent | What it does
 --- | ---
-`data-equalheight-element` | Element that will be get the height `data-equalheight-option-mobile` | (On data-js element only) equal height function will be triggered in mobile, too.
+`data-equalheight-element` | Element that will be get the height `data-equalheight-option-mobile` | (Optional, On data-js element only) equal height function will be triggered in mobile, too.
-`data-equalheight-option-row` | (On data-js element only) Only the elements in a row get the same height
+`data-equalheight-option-row` | (Optional, On data-js element only) Only the elements in a row get the same height `data-equalheight-option-breakpoint` | (Optional, On data-js element only) 'Define the breakpoint to mobile (Default: mw)

 ### Selectbox

-We include also in this Framework the [SelectBoxIt](http://gregfranko.com/jquery.selectBoxIt.js/) Libary from Greg Franko.
+We include also in this Framework the [Selectric](http://lcdsantos.github.io/jQuery-Selectric/) Libary from Leonardo Santos.